NeuroTechX/ntx_slack_archive/_toronto.md

  >I am based in Hamilton, so maybe we could Skype this week?
 Let me know what days are best for you :smile:

+3/10/2017 8:36 PM

+ **bryan_j** :

+ >Unfortunately I am crazy busy this week; evident by the fact it has already flown by!
+How does next Monday look in your calendar?!